-How they make sure you are aware of the latest legislation surrounding employment and tax legislation?
+How do they ensure you know the latest legislation surrounding employment and tax legislation?

 Have they done their due diligence in selecting that partner?

-How are they making sure the partner will do things right?
+How are they making sure their partner will do things right?

-How are employer obligations split between you and EoR?
+3. How are employer obligations split between you and the EoR?

-As you saw in the previous question, there are a lot of responsibilities that fall under an Employer of Record, and you have to make sure that the service you are engaging with will be able to take care of them.
+As you saw in the previous question, many responsibilities fall under an Employer of Record, and you have to make sure that the service you are engaging with will be able to take care of them.
 While they take over the specific obligations that go with local compliance, all of the facets of the ‘actual work’ will still be yours: setting goals, having 1:1’s, learning and development, etc. So when an organisation is saying that they will assist you with HR compliance or help you navigate local regulations, you will need to investigate what that means.

 If an employee is sick, who do they have to call?

 If the country has a time tracking obligation, who does it fall on?